pdf-raku/Font-AFM-raku/README.md

 ### $afm.FontBBox

-An array of integers giving the lower-left x, lower-left y, upper-right x, and upper-right y of the font bounding box.
+An array of integers giving the lower-left x, lower-left y, upper-right x, and upper-right y of the font bounding box in relation to its origin.
 The font bounding box is the smallest rectangle enclosing the shape that would result if all the characters of the font were placed with their origins coincident, and then painted.

 ### $afm.KernData